faketut/VoxFlow/README.md

 ### Call Stages Configuration

 #### Overview
-This application uses a multi-stage call flow system designed for SecureLife Insurance.
+This application uses a multi-stage call flow system designed for Dental Help 360 clinic.
 Each stage has its own voice personality, system prompt, and available tools.

 #### Call Flow Diagram
 A visual representation of the call flow can be found in `diagram.md`.
 This shows all stages, transitions, and available tools.